thiagofborn/kinesis-clickstream-simplified/README.md

 ```shell
 node app.js
 ```

 ### AWS Lambda as a consumer
+The lambda consumer will be triggered by the *Lambda Poller*.
+In short, the *Lambda Poller*, passed the object directly to your lambnda function.
+In this case it is simplified.
 ```python
 """
 You can find this source on the AWS Lambda blueprint